-07Jan Portable Audio Recorder – Belt Mounted
+Portable Audio Recorder – Belt Mounted

-Here’s a clever little tip for carrying around a portable audio recorder ‘hands free’ and at the same time having quick access to the screen and controls.
-Vimeo member Bruno Chansou uses a B-Grip Camera Belt (found here Amazon), normally used to clip a DSLR camera combined with a Manfrotto Ball Head
+Here's a clever little tip for carrying around a portable audio recorder 'hands free' and at the same time having quick access to the screen and controls.
+Vimeo member Bruno Chansou uses a B-Grip Camera Belt (found here Amazon), normally used to clip a DSLR camera combined with a Manfrotto Ball Head for positioning the recorder.
+[Thanks Bruno] The B-Grip Camera Belt Holster system can be found via Amazon (click here).

-B-GRIP EVO Camera Belt – via Amazon
+find-price-button B-GRIP EVO Camera Belt - via Amazon

-B-Grip Camera Belt Holster System – via eBay
+find-price-button B-Grip Camera Belt Holster System - via eBay

 The B-Grip Camera Belt Holster is a nice little solution for a belt mounted audio recorder, but it’s a system that can run over $50 dollars.
 If this is something you might want to tackle on a budget, there are other belt clip systems that might be modified to work in a similar manner for less than $7 dollars via eBay (found below)

-DSLR Belt Clip Camera Holster
+find-price-button DSLR Belt Clip Camera Holster

 Thank you for comments.